NLnetLabs/unbound/doc/unbound.conf.rst

     Default: ""

+@@UAHL@unbound.conf@tls-use-sni@@: *<yes or no>*
+    Enable or disable sending the SNI extension on TLS connections.

+    .. note:: Changing the value requires a reload.

+    Default: yes

+@@UAHL@unbound.conf@tls-use-system-policy-versions@@: *<yes or no>*
+    Enable or disable general-puspose version-flexible TLS server configuration when serving TLS.
+    This will allow the whole list of available TLS versions provided by the crypto library, which may have been further restricted by the system's crypto policy.

+    By default Unbound only uses the latest available TLS version.

+    .. caution:: Use only if you want to support legacy TLS client connections.

+    .. note:: Changing the value requires a reload.

+    Default: no

 @@UAHL@unbound.conf@pad-responses@@: *<yes or no>*
     If enabled, TLS serviced queries that contained an EDNS Padding option will cause responses padded to the closest multiple of the size specified in